agunter7/Space_Invaders_Arcade_Emulator/README.md

 # intel_8080_emulator
 A Windows emulator for the Intel 8080 processor written in C
-# intel_8080_emulator
-A Windows emulator for the Intel 8080 processor written in C

 # Build
 The project uses a makefile to compile the C source files.